appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 {{<table_name>.triggeredRow}}
 ```

-Where `<table_name>` is the name of your table.

 The following video shows how to bind a text widget to `Table_1` using triggeredRow.

 <VideoEmbed host="youtube" videoId="HUcQ8lf7cH4" title="triggeredRow" caption="triggeredRow"/>

 #### selectedRowIndex

 `selectedRowIndex` gives you the index number of the selected row in the table.
 It's only applicable when one row is selected.
-If you have multiple rows selected, it returns `-1`.
+If you have multiple or zero rows selected, it returns `-1`.

 To bind a widget using this property, enter the code snippet given below:

 ```javascript
 {{<table_name>.selectedRowIndex}}
 ```

-Where `<table_name>` is the name of your table.

 The following video shows how to bind a text widget to `Table_1` using seledRowIndex.